kwconnect/mtext-basic-examples/README.md

 ### GetMetadata
 The class `mtext.examples.GetMetadata` demonstrates how to access searchable Metadata of a given M/TEXT document.

+Searchable Metadata is stored in a separate database table.
+You can access it via the DocumentInformation object.
+That access is faster, as it does not require to read the whole content of the document.

 Arguments
 1. name of a technical user that is allowed to login to the M/TEXT server
 2. password of the technical user